Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Yeah, I think he can win as well.

-The question of whether he'll make it drafted is making the government out.
+The question of whether we'll make it what it's after is making the government out.

 Yeah, that's the key part.